 Why You Crave Sugar 101

-It’s no secret that eating sugar makes you feel delightful (at first), since when you eat it, it activates your brain’s reward system, releasing dopamine, a “feel good” hormone.
+It’s no secret that eating sugar makes you feel delightful (at first), since when you eat it, it can activate the brain’s reward system, releasing dopamine, a “feel good” hormone.
 Dopamine is associated with pleasure and motivation, and can make you feel like you’re quite simply dancing on cloud nine.

-These intense feelings of pleasure are remembered by your brain, which eventually gives you the idea that when you’re feeling low, you should eat some sugar, because it will make you happier.
-The problem is that the good feeling sugar gives only lasts a short time, and eventually, you build up a tolerance to it.
+These intense feelings of pleasure are remembered by the brain, which eventually can give you the idea that when you’re feeling low, sugar will do the trick.
+The problem is that the good feeling sugar gives usually only lasts a short time, and eventually, you can build up a tolerance to it.
 You start to need more and more of it to get the same effect… and so begins the problem of sugar "addiction"!

-Keep in mind, here, that sugar activates the exact same reward system in the brain that highly-addictive drugs do!
-And some studies show that it is therefore just as addictive as these substances – so you can see how this presents a major hurdle in staying on track with your health goals.
+Studies actually show that sugar activates the exact same reward system in the brain that highly-addictive drugs do!
+Some of these studies even elude that because of this, sugar can be just as addictive as these substances – so you can see how this presents a major hurdle in staying on track with your health goals.

-As you already know, sugar is very bad for you, for more reasons than one.
-In fact, it’s the one of the worst ingredients in the human diet for your health, and overconsumption can lead to weight gain, obesity and other diseases.
-Not to mention, that once the good “sugar rush” feeling goes away, you’re left with a blood sugar crash that can leave you tired, fatigued, and moody.
+As you already know, sugar is not so good for you, for more reasons than one.
+In fact, it may be one of the worst ingredients in the human diet for health, and overconsumption can lead to weight gain, obesity and other diseases.
+Not to mention, that once the good “sugar rush” feeling goes away, you my be left with a blood sugar crash that can leave you tired, fatigued, and moody.